FetchResponse

 Path:

-stringThe path of the request that caused the error.
+stringThe path of the request that caused the response.
 Must be one of the paths defined in the schema.

 -